Battle of Arnhem: Day 1 – Sunday 17 September

-The Germans were unprepared for the landings and initially thrown into confusion.
-Model – erroneously assuming that the paratroopers had come to capture him – fled his headquarters at the Tafelberg Hotel in Oosterbeek and went to Bittrich's headquarters east of Arnhem at Doetinchem, where he took personal control of the battle.
-The 10th SS Division was sent south to respond to the American landings at Nijmegen and to defend the "island" (the polder between the Nederrijn and Waal rivers), while the 9th would defend Arnhem.
-The 9th SS was in the midst of preparing to return to Germany and Harmel was in Berlin trying to secure more men and supplies for his unit.
+The Germans were unprepared for the landings and thrown into confusion.
+Model – erroneously assuming that the paratroopers had come to capture him – fled his headquarters at the Tafelberg Hotel in Oosterbeek and went to Bittrich's headquarters east of Arnhem at Doetinchem, where he took control of the battle.
+The 10th SS Panzer Division was sent south to respond to the American landings at Nijmegen and to defend the "island" (the polder between the Nederrijn and Waal rivers), while the 9th SS Panzer Division would defend Arnhem.
+The 9th SS Panzer Division was in the midst of preparing to return to Germany and Harmel was in Berlin trying to secure more men and supplies for his unit.
 He was instantly ordered to return to Arnhem whilst his division began to prepare its forces for battle.
-Obersturmbannführer Ludwig Spindler — commander of the 9th SS Armoured Artillery Regiment – quickly organised a small Kampfgruppe (battlegroup; Kampfgruppe Spindler) was initially only 120 men, but would incorporate 16 separate units over the course of the battle).
+Obersturmbannführer Ludwig Spindler – commander of the 9th SS Armoured Artillery Regiment – quickly organised a small Kampfgruppe (battlegroup; Kampfgruppe Spindler) which was initially only 120 men but would incorporate 16 units over the course of the battle).
 In the late afternoon, he was ordered to advance west to Oosterbeek and establish a blocking line to prevent the British from reaching Arnhem centre.

 The 9th SS division's 40-vehicle reconnaissance battalion under the command of Hauptsturmführer Viktor Gräbner was ordered south to Nijmegen, crossing the Arnhem bridge at dusk.
-Initially, however, no units were ordered to secure the bridge itself.
-Kussin, the Arnhem Garrison commander, was killed by men of the 3rd Parachute Battalion as he sped towards his headquarters, and his death led to a breakdown of the German command.
-It was not until late in the afternoon that the Reconnaissance Battalion of 10th SS Division were ordered to secure the bridge.
+No units were ordered to secure the bridge at first.
+Kussin, the Arnhem Garrison commander, was killed by men of the 3rd Parachute Battalion as he sped towards his headquarters and his death led to a breakdown of the German command.
+It was not until late in the afternoon that the Reconnaissance Battalion of 10th SS Panzer Division were ordered to secure the bridge.
 At the time of the landings, only one organised unit was in place to oppose the Allied advance toward the bridges (the 16th SS Training Battalion camped in Wolfheze) and their commander – Sepp Krafft – acted quickly to establish a blocking screen west of Oosterbeek.